European shares hit seven-week lows as rate hike fears grow | Business

 European shares hit seven-week lows as rate hike fears grow

-European shares kicked off September on a dour note, as worries around aggressive rate hikes and record-high inflation in the region dragged the STOXX 600 to near seven-week lows on Thursday.
+"The economic situation in the euro area continues to deteriorate going into the meeting, with clear signs that growth is slowing due to the spike in energy prices resulting from the Ukraine conflict," Morgan Stanley strategists wrote in a note.
+Money markets priced in a roughly 80% chance for a 75 basis point ECB rate hike in September following the Wednesday data, up from a just over a 50% chance earlier.

-The pan-European STOXX 600 slid for a fifth straight day, dropping 0.8% by 0715 GMT.
-All sectors traded lower, with rate-sensitive tech stocks being among the biggest decliners.
-Miners shed 1.8% after metals prices tumbled.
+"Given policymakers' modus operandi on either side of the Atlantic clearly favours erring on the side of hawkish ... even at the expense of recession, it seems hard to envision the ECB opting not to deliver such an outsized move," said RaboBank strategists Richard McGuire and Lyn Graham-Taylor.
+Adding to the gloom, one of China's biggest cities, Chengdu, announced a lockdown as it launched four days of citywide COVID-19 testing.

-Euro zone money markets priced in a roughly 80% chance of a 75 basis point rate hike by the European Central Bank at its meeting next week, compared with just over 50% on Wednesday.
-Among stocks, Germany's Lufthansa fell 3.2% after a pilots' trade union announced on Wednesday a strike set to begin Friday as the two parties failed to reach an agreement on wages.
+China-exposed miners plunged 3.3% to lead European losses as metals prices tumbled, while luxury stocks also came under pressure.
+Loius-Vuitton owner LVMH, Kering and Hermes were down between 2.2% and 2.3%.
+Among other stocks, Germany's Lufthansa fell 2.7% after a pilots' trade union announced a strike set to begin Friday as the two parties failed to reach an agreement on wages.

-Luxury stocks were under pressure, with Loius-Vuitton owner LVMH, Hermes and Burberry down between 1.6% and 2.2%.
-German retail sales rose unexpectedly in July as online retail and the food sector showed recovery, data showed.
-Focus was also on European manufacturing PMI data due at 0800 GMT.
+Reckitt Benckiser fell 4.2% after announcing that Chief Executive Laxman Narasimhan will step down at the end of September after three years in the role.
+In a rare bright spot, German retail sales rose unexpectedly in July, up 1.9% on the month as online retail and the food sector showed recovery, data showed.
+Analysts had predicted sales would stagnate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)